 openstack network create \ --provider-network-type vlan \ --provider-segment 120 \ --share \ --provider-physical-network physnet1 \ tenant-storage openstack subnet create tenant \ --network=tenant-storage \ --subnet-range 10.1.10.0/22 \ --gateway 10.1.10.1 \ --allocation-pool start=10.1.10.50,end=10.1.13.254

 When creating the space in MAAS that corresponds to this network, be sure that DHCP is disabled in this space.
 If MAAS performs any additional allocations in this space, ensure that the range configured for the subnet in Neutron does not overlap with the MAAS subnets.

-As an alternative to using a network space, Ganesha can be used over a routed network.
-Manila’s IP access restrictions will continue to secure access to Ganesha even for a network that is not managed by Neutron; however, a provider network is required, and guests must be attached to it.
+If dedicating a network space is not desired, it is also possible to use Ganesha over a routed network.
+Manila’s IP access restrictions will continue to secure access to Ganesha even for a network that is not managed by Neutron.
+In order for the latter to apply, a provider network is required, and guests must be attached to that provider network.